 The needs of an older cat something that all cat owners have to face.
 Even the bed your cat is using.
 Will it now serve as a good bed for an older cat?
 Older cats tend to have more difficulty accessing high places and need beds that are easier for them to access.

 What Happens When Someone Comes To The Front Door?

 It can be tricky when someone comes to the front door.
 If any deliveries are expected I am conscious, that someone may come to the door so I am hyper aware of noises at the front of the house.

 A couple of times I have heard “hello” and found people standing on the front lawn laughing at the cat.
 Most people seem to take it in good grace, even though it can be frustrating getting to the front door.

+Some cats live well into their twenties, so we could be keeping this up for quite some time.
+What comes next is up to the cat and his health.
 In the meantime, we continue to make physical modifications at home that will help to make his life a bit easier.

 He has a brand new comfy bed.
 I thought he would most certainly ignore it but oh no, he has taken to it and it is his new favorite place.